apache/paimon/docs/content/docs/development/overview.md

 **Read/Write:** Table Store supports a versatile way to read/write data and perform OLAP queries.
-- For reads, it supports consuming data <1> from historical snapshots (in batch mode), <2>from the latest offset (in continuous mode), or <3> reading incremental snapshots in a hybrid way.
+- For reads, it supports consuming data <1> from historical snapshots (in batch mode), <2>from the latest offset (in streaming mode), or <3> reading incremental snapshots in a hybrid way.
 - For writes, it supports streaming synchronization from the changelog of databases (CDC) or batch insert/overwrite from offline data.